Incorrectone/Incorrectone/README.md

 Most things I do are in Python because it is the easiest of them all.
 Not really worrying about the execution time of them too much.
 Plus Python has a pretty good standard library and documentations for a person like me.
 Currently I do not have any professional expierence in anything related to CS.
 But I plan to do an internship in my Second year.

 I do know some other languages, some of which I do use often but python can cover for them.
+I hate Front-End cause I am not good at it lol, I suck at HTML/CSS/JavaScript.

 <div align='center'>